polytypic/Recalled/README.md

-Recall is an EDSL that allows you to conveniently write programs that take advantage of those unchanged subcomputations to only *incrementally* compute the parts of the whole computation that need to computed due to the incremental changes in the input data.
+Recall is an EDSL that allows you to conveniently write programs that take advantage of those unchanged subcomputations to only *incrementally* compute the parts of the whole computation that need to be computed due to the incremental changes in the input data.

 Instead of having a program whose run time is proportional to the whole input to